AU-CDS/assignment-3---rnns-for-text-generation-AneliaAB/README.md

 created enviorment and installs the libraries in the requirements.txt file

 ## Challenges
 One of the challenges I faced with this assignment was writing the python script as clean and compact as possible.
 What I'd like to improve in this project is the **generating_text.py** script by splitting it into two scripts - one loading the data and tokenizing; and another script creating and saving the trained model.
-I had trouble getting the two scripts to communicate with each other, that's why I decided to combine everything into one python script, which makes it confusing and difficult to follow.
+I had trouble getting the two scripts to communicate with each other, and that's why I decided to combine everything into one python script.